-Partners and employees managing events will be required to undertake a 1 day Emergency First Aid at Work training course and to resit this every three years.
+Partners and employees managing face to face events will be required to undertake a 1 day Emergency First Aid at Work training course and to resit this every three years.

 Accident records are compiled centrally and stored by the Finance and Administration Manager before sending to the Health and Safety Manager.